itsknk/parse_json/README.md

 ### Overview

 This project provides a simple JSON parser implemented in Python.
 It includes functionality to parse a JSON-like string into a Python object and convert a Python object back into a JSON-like string.
-The parser uses a separate lexer and parser for a modular and maintainable codebase.

 ### Directory Structure